You are here: home / classic fairy tales

-The classic fairy tales started out hundreds - perhaps thousands - of years ago as stories which were passed down orally from one generation to the next.
+The classic fairy tales we know today started out hundreds of years ago as stories which were passed down orally from one generation to the next.
 In fact, in 2016 researchers at universities in Durham and Lisbon found that classic fairy tales like Beauty and the Beast can be traced back thousands of

-But to keep things simple, I've decided to focus here on some of the classic fairy tales which originated in western Europe.
+But to keep things simple, I've decided to focus here on five of the classic fairy tales which originated in western Europe:

 Today we often use the term 'folklore' to describe these traditions, the legends, myths and fairy tales which have their origins in a particular culture.